2025-05-01 22:22:35

 Right now, you’ll get a 1-year supply of Vitamin D free with your first subscription purchase—a vital nutrient for a strong immune system and strong bones.
 Visit DrinkAG1.com/Tim to claim this special offer today and receive your 1-year supply of Vitamin D (and 5 free AG1 travel packs) with your first subscription purchase!
 That’s up to a one-year supply of Vitamin D as added value when you try their delicious and comprehensive daily, foundational nutrition supplement that supports whole-body health.

-This episode is brought to you by Our Place’s Titanium Always Pan® Pro.
+This episode is brought to you by Our Place’s Titanium Always Pan® Pro!
 Many nonstick pans can release harmful “forever chemicals”—PFAS—into your food, your home, and, ultimately, your body.
-Teflon is a prime example—it *is* the forever chemical that most companies are still using.
+Teflon is a prime example—it is *the* forever chemical that most companies are still using.
 Exposure to PFAS has been linked to major health issues like gut microbiome disruption, testosterone dysregulation, and more, which have been correlated to chronic disease in the long term.
 This is why I use the Titanium Always Pan Pro from today’s sponsor, Our Place.
 It’s the first nonstick pan with zero coating.
 This means zero “forever chemicals” and a durability that will last a lifetime.
 That’s right—no degradation over time like traditional nonstick pans.

-Now, Our Place has expanded the lineup and launched the Titanium Pro Cookware Set—a completely toxin-free, high-performance set designed to last a lifetime.
+Now, Our Place has expanded their lineup and launched the Titanium Pro Cookware Set—a completely toxin-free, high-performance set designed to last a lifetime.
 It’s built on the success of the Titanium Always Pan Pro.
 Now, you can cook everything with the same health-first, long-lasting design.
 Listeners of The Tim Ferriss Show can now get 10% off the Titanium Pro Cookware Set.
 Just visit FromOurPlace.com/Tim and use code TIM at checkout.
 With a 100-day risk-free trial, free shipping, and free returns, there’s zero risk in test-driving a great upgrade to your kitchen.

 This episode is brought to you by Helix Sleep!
 Helix was selected as the best overall mattress of 2024 by Forbes, Fortune, and Wired magazines and many others.
 With Helix, there’s a specific mattress to meet each and every body’s unique comfort needs.
 Just take their quiz—only two minutes to complete—that matches your body type and sleep preferences to the perfect mattress for you.
 They have a 10-year warranty, and you get to try it out for a hundred nights, risk-free.
 They’ll even pick it up from you if you don’t love it.
 And now, Helix is offering 20% off all mattress orders at HelixSleep.com/Tim.